Blog Post Updated on: January 31, 2022

 You have a choice of plans and designs: You can customize finishes and amenities, and additions can be built exactly to specifications.

 Better energy efficiency: The framing of modular buildings allows more space for insulation; also, areas that may be hard to reach in a stick-built home can be caulked and insulated on a modular addition or home as it is constructed.

 More affordable: Modular homes don’t have as much overhead expense as traditionally built homes because the controlled environment in which they are built reduces cost and waste of materials and labor.
 Also, construction time is shorter, so loan duration for your addition, and therefore interest, is reduced.

 Quality is consistent: Quality standards are high with inspections at various milestones along the production timeline.

 Faster build time: You can move into a modular addition much sooner than a stick-built home, with fewer delays due to weather, crew shortages, material delays, etc.

-A modular home addition should be high on your list of possibilities if you are considering an addition to your home, saving you money, time and potential frustration.
-What are you waiting for?
-Why not schedule your free in home estimate today?
+For these reasons, a modular home addition should be high on your list of possibilities if you are considering an addition to your home, saving you time and money.

 However, there are many home addition options available to enhance your living space and increase the value of your home.
 To learn more about Patio Enclosures sunroom additions, schedule your free, in-home estimate, or give us a call at 800-230-8301 for more information.